-\Note: the valuation date for the pension plan is December 31, 2018, instead of June 30, 2019, consistent with OCERS' calendar year basis for financial reporting.
+^{}Note: the valuation date for the pension plan is December 31, 2019, instead of June 30, 2020, consistent with OCERS' calendar year basis for financial reporting.

-When OCFA presented its first Liability Study to the Board in September 2012, the Board directed staff to identify strategies to lower and/or mitigate OCFA's long term liabilities.
+When OCFA presented its first Study to the Board in September 2012, the Board directed staff to identify strategies to lower and/or mitigate OCFA's long term liabilities.
 As shown in the chart below, as some of these strategies were implemented, OCFA was able to reduce its total long term, unfunded obligations.
-The increase in total liabilities this year is being driven by the increase in the pension liability as discussed on Page 4.